SpaceX IPO trackerIndependent IPO tracker and research desk

 • Retail access

 Search demand around "how to buy SpaceX IPO" will be high.
-The later June 4 FWP confirms a UK retail-offer path for tax-resident and located UK investors through Marex, while the June 5 Japan filing names Mizuho Securities, Rakuten Securities, and SBI Securities as application handlers for a Japan public offer.
-The June 1 S-1/A still says five percent of the deal is reserved for a directed share program for certain employees and other selected buyers.
-Broad US retail access still is not confirmed in the public filing set.
+The later June 4 FWP confirms a UK retail-offer path for tax-resident and located UK investors through Marex, the June 5 Japan filing names Mizuho Securities, Rakuten Securities, and SBI Securities as application handlers for a Japan public offer, and the official June 4 launch announcement describes prospectus or public-offer paths across Canada, Switzerland, Germany, Denmark, France, the Netherlands, Norway, Spain, Sweden, and Australia.
+AP then reported on June 10 that SpaceX expects up to 30% of the deal to go to retail investors through Charles Schwab, Fidelity, Robinhood, SoFi, and E-Trade by Morgan Stanley.
+That is stronger current U.S. retail-access evidence, but it still is not proof of final allocations, pricing, or first trading.

 All details remain speculative until a public SEC registration statement or exchange notice confirms terms.